kbuzzard/xena/README.md

 Current student contributors in alphabetical order:

-Ellen Arlt
+Ellen Arlt,
-Tudor Ciurca
+Tudor Ciurca,
-Chris Hughes
+Chris Hughes,
-Kenny Lau
+Kenny Lau,
-Amelia Livingston
+Amelia Livingston,
-Julian Wykowski
+Julian Wykowski.

 The files are mostly written in a computer language called Lean.
 Lean is an automated proof checker.
 You can find more information about Lean at